json-schema-org/json-schema-spec/adr/2022-11-stable-spec.md

 of future revisions or extensions.
 Among other necessities, this would include a core set of keywords necessary to fully support structural validation and an extension mechanism.
-This spec should be considered stable and should rarely change, but if it does, it must do so in a backward and forward compatible way.
+This spec should be considered stable and should rarely change, but if it does, it must maintain backward and forward compatibility.

 The "Standard Extensions" spec would include the rest of the spec.
 Features and keywords included in this spec are so ubiquitous that they should be considered